Kylie Jenner, Proud Billionaire, Spent The Met Gala Talking About How Rich She Is

 "We had Kendall and Kylie," noted Rodriguez.
 "Kylie was talking about Instagram and her lipstick, and how rich she is."

 Well, sure — why not?
 At just 21, Kylie is the youngest self-made billionaire ever, according to Forbes.
 Her famous lip kits — which perhaps Rodriguez misheard as "lipstick" — are a major reason why.
-It was Kylie Cosmetics expansion to Ulta Beauty that really tipped the scale for Kylie into billionaire territory.
+It was Kylie Cosmetics expansion to the American retail giant Ulta Beauty that really tipped the scale for Kylie into billionaire territory.

 "My parents told me I needed to make my own money, it's time to learn how to save and spend your own money, stuff like that," she explained to the outlet.
 "What I'm trying to say is I did have a platform, but none of my money is inherited."

-As for her Instagram, well, that's pretty impressive, too.
-She boasts 138 million followers, which is more than Taylor Swift, Beyoncé, and Rihanna.
-She can reportedly make $1,000,000 for a single sponsored post.
-Honestly, I may never talk about anything else, either.
+As for her Instagram, well, we're such you know, that it's pretty impressive, too.
+She boasts a huge 138 million followers, which is more than Taylor Swift, Beyoncé, and Rihanna.
+She can reportedly make around £800,000 for a single sponsored post.
+Honestly, if this were me, I may never talk about anything else, either.

 As for Rodriguez, when he wasn't chatting with Kylie about the major bucks she has in the bank, he was posing with Kim Kardashian and Kanye West, who just so happen to be Kylie's sister and brother-in-law.